gak/gravit/windows/README-lua.txt

 lib64: 64bit libraries and runtime dlls

-The source code is from the "LuaBinaries" project (see below), but compiled with VisualStudio 2008 (insted of VS 2005) for 32bit (x86) and 64bit (x64) targets.
+The source code is from the "LuaBinaries" project (see below), but compiled with VisualStudio 2008 (instead of VS 2005) for 32bit (x86) and 64bit (x64) targets.

 You may need to install the VS 2008 SP1 redistributables (free from microsoft).